7 Things You Should Know Before Getting a Gel Manicure

 According to Dr. Adigun, it’s absolutely fine to get gel manicures every once in a while.
 “I simply recommend to my patients that they take gel manicure detoxes intermittently to allow their nails to rehydrate and repair.”

-You have to rehab your nails post-gel
+Moisturize your nails post-gel manicure

 “You need to do major moisturizing after you remove a gel manicure,” Choi says.
 “Soak your nails in a warm lotion that contains vitamin E and use cuticle oil as often as possible.”
 Choi also suggests indulging in a salon paraffin treatment to aid in recovery.
 This will help repair any damage and strengthen nails.
 Continue the rehab process with these 10 surprisingly easy ways to grow strong, beautiful nails.